Lypheo/mmr_hist/readme.md

 ```sh
 mmr_hist.exe <steam username> <steam password>
 ```
-(steam guard probably needs to be deactivated for the login to work) The tool will attempt to gradually fetch your entire match history in increments of 20 matches.
+The tool will attempt to gradually fetch your entire match history in increments of 20 matches.
 Once finished, it will dump the retrieved data in a mmr_hist.csv file and draw a graph in a mmr_hist.svg file.
 Note that if you’re a degen with too many games on your account (or if you run the tool repeatedly),